 Nothing gets more attention in the world of male health than testosterone, or T-levels.
 If you lack this important hormone you basically don’t exist, because it is so important for so many of life’s functions.
 There are some key things you can do to give your levels a boost and get them percolating in a week’s time.

-Be advised that it will take much longer to really get them revving, but you can still experience a noticeable change in a short amount of time.
-And although it is a short time frame, you still need to be patient.
+Be advised that it will take much longer to really get them revving, but you can naturally increase testosterone in a short amount of time.

 Far too often, people are still blinded by the low-fat, no-fat idea.
 What a bunch of bollocks!
 Do you know what happens when you severely restrict your fat intake?
 You compromise your hormone release, because hormones are dependent on fat.

 Knowing this information, the first thing you can do in a week is to add more fat to your diet.
 But you want to choose good quality fats.
 What is a good quality fat?
 Anything with omega-3 fatty acids in it, like cold-water fish, hemp seeds, chia seeds, and avocados.
 Coconut, red palm oil, and eggs are also good choices.

 Not only will this naturally boost your testosterone levels, but they’ll also promote better brain function and lubricate your joints.